 Prices: Gourmet getaways start at £430 per room which includes a three-course dinner.

 The Bull Inn is the fourth organic pub to be opened by Geetie Singh-Watson, who you may know from being responsible for London’s first organic pub, the Duke of Cambridge in Islington.
 Here, as you might expect, the food is all about what's local, season and ethical.
 Of course, it doesn't hurt when it comes to finding those great suppliers, that Geetie’s husband is Guy Watson of Riverford Farms.

 Lunch is tapas-style, and for dinner, it switches up to a two or three-course menu with dishes like Roast cauliflower with skordalia, chard, goats curd, hazelnut and picada.
 There's also alfresco dining outside in the town square.

 Rooms: There are eight rooms in total, some big enough for families.
 They're simply furnished, but very comfortable.

 Prices: Book a two-night dinner bed and breakfast stay from £340.

 Lower Chicksgrove, Cotswolds

 Given owner Ben Maschler's background, it should come as no surprise that this Cotswolds pub is worth a trek for foodies.
-Maschler was part of the team that reinvigorated The Drapers Arms in Islington, his mum Fay is The Standard's food critic and even his Aunt, Beth runs an award-winning pub - The Wells in Hampstead.
+Maschler was part of the team that reinvigorated The Drapers Arms in Islington, his mum Fay was The Standard's food critic for decades and even his Aunt, Beth runs an award-winning pub - The Wells in Hampstead.
 Hospitality and a keen sense of what people want to eat runs in the blood.